DC Apartment Buildings Are Giving Away Pelotons, TVs, Furniture, and Other Swag to Lure New Residents

 RiverPoint

 This luxury apartment building is in Buzzard Point, the newly developed stretch of land between the Wharf and Navy Yard.
 The Capitol Riverfront BID is hosting a “12 Days of CapRiv” in the neighborhood, during which a series of holiday drive-in movies will be screened.
 If a guest tours RiverPoint before a drive-in movie, they’ll get treats and hot chocolate to enjoy while watching.
 Oh, and they can also enter a raffle for a $100 gift card to the forthcoming restaurant the Point and a District Winery wine-tasting kit.
-And if you sign a lease before the end of 2020, you could get up to three moths of free rent.
+And if you sign a lease before the end of 2020, you could get up to three months of free rent.

 The Kelvin